DIY: Water can power your car

 Full Power

-Our DryCells are hand made in Germany.
+Our DryCells are custom made in Germany.
 We manufacture in a small series of highest labour input and quality.

-With this simple technique you can efficiently convert water into oxyhydrogen gas.
+It is a simple technique to efficiently convert water into flammable oxyhydrogen gas.
 The electrolysis of water is an old invention and even works with materials from the hardware store.
 The gas is cheap to produce and environmentally friendly.
 It is flammable and contains more energy than crude oil or natural gas.

 The principle is as ingenious as it is simple: All you need is mild soapy water and electricity for electrolysis (the best is from photovoltaic or wind power).
-The many narrow steel plates give high efficiency.
-In between the plates there is a very mild soapy solution (3% soap in distilled water).
+The many narrow steel plates are highly efficient.
+In-between those plates there is a very mild soapy solution (3% soap in distilled water).
 By applying power to the plates, a large volume of flammable gas is produced.

-The energy naturally just comes from the water itself.
+The energy of course just comes from the water itself.
 Yes, water is full of energy.
-This is why we drink it.
+It`s why we drink it.
 Thus the electrolysis is just a stimulus, like a piece of flint, a cranking motor or a skipper setting sails.
 They all just unleash other (and much more powerful) energies.
 The gas can by ignited immediately and used e.g. for welding, heating or as an additive in combustion engines to save fuel.
 We explain all these experiments in the DIY manual.

 1kg of crude oil = 35 MegaJoules